"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Use Cases

 \section{Use Cases}

-In this section, we evaluate the usability of our system by demonstrating how the proposed system can provide valuable insights and impactful answers on behaviors of various pruning methods, particularly regarding the robustness of the pruned models to common corruptions.
+\major{In this section, we demonstrate the usability of our system by demonstrating how it can provide valuable insights and impactful answers regarding behaviors of various pruning methods, the efficiency of evaluation benchmark, and the robustness of the pruned models to common data corruptions.}